pg.1: The Enchanted Gallery's Rubber Stamps, pg.2: EZ Mount Cling Cushion Mounting Foam, pg. 3: All Other Stamps, pg.4: Polymer Clay & Tools,

 This page has color charts, combinations, a collection of techniques and projects.
 Including using alcohol ink with polymer clay, metal leafing,

-domino art, mixing with glues and other mediums to tint them for glazing, glass paint, faux enamel, miniature food syrups and beverages, etc.
+domino art, mixing with glues and other mediums to tint them for glazing, glass paint, faux enamel, miniature food syrups, etc.

 |I hope that you have enjoyed my tutorials.
 Please